cni-iisc/cni-website/_newsletters/2023/mar.md

 # Upcoming events

 events_headline: We have five seminars next month.
+Three of them were online talk and two of them were in-person talk.

 events:
     - name: Age-distortion tradeoffs